award

 How much is my Los Angeles wrongful termination settlement worth?

-Each wrongful termination lawsuit in Los Angeles is different from one another.
-That’s why no attorney can actually give an exact dollar amount that fits all wrongful termination lawsuits.
-We offer free no risk consultation, where we review your case and determine the amount of damages you may receive.
-Each wrongful termination circumstance is different from one another, for example, some employees may suffer emotional distress, and so emotional distress damages will be sought in the lawsuit.
+Each wrongful termination lawsuit in Los Angeles is different.
+That’s why no attorney can give an exact dollar amount that fits every wrongful termination lawsuit.
+We offer a free, no-risk consultation during which we review your case and determine the amount of damages you may receive.
+Each wrongful termination circumstance is different from one another; for example, some employees may suffer emotional distress, and so emotional distress damages will be sought in the lawsuit.

 • Your employer: if your employer is a large corporation, they most likely would want to go to trial.
-If your employer is a smaller corporation, they most likely will want to settle out of court since they may not have enough funding to go to trial.
+If your employer is a smaller corporation, they will most likely want to settle out of court, since they may not have enough funding to go to trial.

 When should I file my wrongful termination lawsuit in Los Angeles?

 • When an employer violates the employment contract, the employee has a claim against the employer for breach of contract.
-For breach of contract lawsuits, the employee has 4 years after the breach occurred to file the wrongful termination lawsuit.
+In breach-of-contract lawsuits, the employee has 4 years from the date of the breach to file a wrongful termination lawsuit.

-What is the Equal Opportunity Commission?
+What is the Equal Employment Opportunity Commission?

 For assistance with filing a claim with the Department of Fair Employment and Housing, contact our Los Angeles employment lawyers today.